 This article is an introduction to the basic functions of the Dialer.
 You'll learn how to make outgoing calls and receive incoming calls.

 Opening the Dialer

-- Once the icon is clicked, the Dialer will open up in a new window.
+Once the icon is clicked, the Dialer will open up in a new window:

 Make an Outgoing Call

-You can place a call with the Dialer, pretty much the same way you would with an ordinary phone.
-Simply enter a valid 10 digit number into the field (and an extension if necessary).
-This can be done via the keypad on your keyboard or by pressing the numbers on-screen with your cursor.
+First, enter a 10 digit phone number into the field (and an extension if necessary).
+This can be done via the keypad on your keyboard or by pressing the numbers on-screen with your cursor:

 After the number is entered, click the green Call button.
-You'll hear ringing on your end until the person you're calling picks up.
+You'll hear ringing on your end until the person you're calling picks up:

-If the number you're calling is a lead, a clickable link will display prominently below the number field.
-The squared section in the center will display the Contact name (if applicable), the type of number called (Business, Mobile, Home, etc.), and a counter clocking the length of the call.
+If the number you're calling is a lead, a clickable link will display prominently in the call info field.
+In this field, you will also find the Contact name (if you are calling a known contact), the type of number called (Business, Mobile, Home, etc.), and the current length of your call.

 Accept an Incoming Call

-If the caller is a lead or a contact, Caller ID information will appear on the Incoming Call popup.
-If the user is not a lead or a contact, only the caller's phone number will be displayed.
+If the caller is a lead or a contact, the caller's information will appear on the Incoming Call popup.
+If the user is not a lead or a contact, then only the caller's phone number will be displayed:

 To accept a call, click the green Answer button.
 This will immediately connect you to the caller.

 Mute a Call

 Once clicked, the icon will display with a red slash through it.
-This lets you know that the call has been muted and the person on the other end of the call cannot hear anything from your end.
+This lets you know that the call has been muted and the person on the other end of the call cannot hear anything from your end:

 Hold a Call

-The icon will change color from gray to blue, and a popup will appear briefly to inform you that the call is being held.
+The icon will change color from gray to blue, and a popup will appear briefly to inform you that the call is being held:

-The holding caller will hear your company's customized message until released from Hold.
-To do this, simply click the Hold button again.
+To release the call from hold, simply click the Hold button again.
 The icon color will revert back to gray and a popup will appear informing you that the call has resumed.

 Add a Participant to a Call

-To add another party to an existing call, click the icon that resembles an encircled plus sign.
+To add another party to an existing call, click the Add icon below the Hang Up button:

-If the user agrees, the added party's name (or number) will appear above the Hang Up button.
+If the user joins the call, the new party's name (or number) will appear above the Hang Up button.
 A separate set of function buttons (Hold, Transfer, Disconnect) that apply only to the added user will appear above the Hang Up button.

 Clicking Yes will disconnect all parties on the call.
 Clicking No will only disconnect the original party with whom you were connected.